 The following list identifies IP and other intangible assets that may be associated with a business:

 - Patents and trade marks

 - Domain names

 - Copyright and industrial design registration

 - Distribution agreements

 - Core technology.

-Intangible assets such as trade marks, patents or licences should be recorded at their value on the date you buy a business.
+Intangible assets such as trade marks, patents or licenses should be recorded at their value on the date you buy a business.
 Like physical property, depreciation can apply to IP assets.
-On the other hand, successful business can see the value of IP increase.
+On the other hand, successful businesses can see the value of IP increase.

 The key thing when buying a business is to ensure ownership of all IP assets are transferred into your name.